SunnyOswal/sunnyoswal.github.io/_posts/2020-12-13-fix-terraform-remote-backend-state-lock-issue-in azure.md

 ```
 az storage blob lease break -b terraform.tfstate -c myAzureStorageAccountContainerName --account-name "myAzureStorageAccountName" --account-key "myAzureStorageAccountAccessKey"
 ```
-Blob file (Terraform.tfstate) lock will be removed succesfully if you get 0 as output of the above command.
+Blob file (Terraform.tfstate) lock will be removed successfully if you get 0 as output of the above command.

 Now you can retry the pipeline and it will run as expected without above error.